volterraedge/terraform-provider-volterra/docs/resources/volterra_protocol_inspection.md

   }

   enable_disable_signatures {
-    // One of the arguments from this list "disable_signature enable_signature" must be set enable_signature = true
+    // One of the arguments from this list "enable_signature disable_signature" must be set enable_signature = true
   }
 }